DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

     * And ditto for helper functions like `copy_form_reference_list`.
     * Ditto for severing outbound references to a target form, and for clearing data, too.
     * Okay, but does C++ support nestable pointers-to-member, i.e. `&SomeStruct::nestedStruct::member` such that you could use that from a `SomeStruct`?
+      * As of April 2024, I believe the answer is "extremely no." Perhaps a workaround would be to pass both forms and a lambda which, given a form, returns the desired member?
   * If possible, we should set `form_reference_t::operator=(const form_reference_t&) = delete`.
 This would significantly reduce the room for error when writing forms' boilerplate.
     * Why did we ever even have `operator=` for that?
 If it's only used during load, then can we replace it with a passkeyed accessor somehow?
   * In my bitstream classes, I implemented "multi-read" and "multi-write" methods: they used variadic template parameters to allow you to read or write fields in bulk.
 Can we write helper functions that behave similarly, for the various tasks a form might need to perform (i.e. clearing data, severing outbound references to a to-be-deleted form, cloning data, etc.)?